micado-scale/component-credential-manager/test_script.rst

 		${resp}= 	print_hello
 		Should Be Equal As Strings 	${resp.status_code} 	${http_code_ok}

-	Admin can create an account
+	Admin can create an account without email
 		Create user    ${username}    ${password}
 		Status should be    ${http_code_ok}